WeAreDevelopers-com/code100/puzzles/oldschooltypes/solutions/javascript/index.md

 We need a delimiter string like - in the code, as, for example `777777` would be ambiguous.
 Is it `rr` or `qqq` or `ps`?

 Did you manage to do it?
 What was your solution?
+You can see other people's submissions [on the Gist](https://gist.github.com/codepo8/9e7dcabb2a9b0c8f3c19441563c6318c).